Dog Health

 Dog Blood in Stool in South Africa: When to Call a Vet

-Blood in a dog's stool should not be brushed off, especially when there is diarrhoea, vomiting, weakness, pain, or puppy parvo risk.
-This guide helps South African owners describe what they are seeing and know when to call a vet urgently.
+Blood in a dog's stool should not be brushed off, especially with diarrhoea, vomiting, weakness, pain, or puppy parvo risk.
+Note the colour and amount, describe the dog's other symptoms, and call a vet urgently when warning signs are present.

 Quick takeaways